verida/data-connector-server/README.md

 ## Overview

-This server enables a user to authenticate with a third party service to take ownership of their personal data stored with the third party.
+This server enables a user to authenticate with third party services to take ownership of their personal data stored with the third party.

 The `Verida Vault` utilizes this server, redirecting a user to connect to an API.
 Once connected, the `Verida Vault` makes regular `sync` requests to the API in order to keep up-to-date with the user's latest data in that third party service.